This blog post was originally posted on June 24, 2019 and was updated on October 21, 2020.

 Tickets takes your standard-issue tapas bar and elevates it to a whole new level of eccentricity, creativity, and all-around fun.
 The result: a surprisingly playful haute cuisine experience that the World’s 50 Best Restaurants guide aptly described as a “culinary amusement park.”

-While they don’t offer a tasting menu, their a la carte options are plentiful, and each more enjoyable than the last.
+While they don’t offer a tasting menu, their a la carte options are plentiful.

-With an easily accessible location just a few blocks north of Avinguda Diagonal, Hofmann provides a magical dining experience right in the heart of one of Barcelona’s most picturesque areas.
+Just a few blocks north of Avinguda Diagonal, Hofmann provides a magical dining experience in the heart of one of Barcelona’s most picturesque areas.
 Expect innovative Mediterranean-inspired cuisine that stays true to traditional Catalan roots with every bite.
 The menus change seasonally to reflect the finest products available.

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.